watusi/jquery-mobile-iscrollview/README.md

 I don't recommend using option callbacks.
 They are supported because they are required by the jQuery Widget Factory.

+Note that the `iscrollview_init` event has no corresponding Widget Factory callback.

 ###Bound Callback parameters